EllyLoel/ellyloel.com/src/input/content/garden/web-directions-code24-front-end-developments-identity-crisis.md

 ![](../../../assets/img/wdc24-slides/25.jpg)

-> “Not only are new services being built to a self-defeatingly low UX and performance standard, existing experiences are pervasively re-developed on unspeakably slow, JS-taxed stacks.”
+> Not only are new services being built to a self-defeatingly low UX and performance standard, existing experiences are pervasively re-developed on unspeakably slow, JS-taxed stacks.

 — _Alex Russell_ in [The Market for Lemons](https://infrequently.org/2023/02/the-market-for-lemons/)